Hotel and Restaurant Management

 - Acquire information from written documents and computer information systems (including literature searches and data retrieval), identify information presented in images from paper, videos, transparencies, slides, graphic images and all digital and analog representations.

 Hospitality Management Programs

-The mission of the SUNY Delhi Hospitality Management Program is to teach students the general knowledge and specific skills necessary to grow into professional positions of influence and leadership in the hospitality industry (i.e., Hotel Resort Management, Restaurant Management, Culinary Arts, Event Management and Club Management).
+The mission of the SUNY Delhi Hospitality Management Program is to teach students the general knowledge and specific skills necessary to grow into professional positions of influence and leadership in the hospitality industry (e.g., Culinary Arts, Event Management, and Hotel and Restaurant Management).

 In addition to the general technical standards listed above, students in Hospitality programs must, with or without reasonable accommodations, meet the specific technical standards below to successfully complete their degree.